 Did you know that 1 out of 10 children is at risk from undiagnosed vision problems, and 56% of mothers and expectant mothers are not certain of when the most critical age is for the development of eyesight

 Lasik (Laser-Assisted in-Situ-Keratomileusis) uses a laser to reshape the cornea.
 It can be used to correct nearsightedness, farsightedness, and astigmatism.
 We work with NVision in Sacramento.
 This system uses advanced laser beams capable of finer and more accurate treatments than any other laser system available today.
 This technology customizes the laser procedure to your individual eyes.
 The wavefront technology results in superior vision which can sometimes mean better vision than you previously had with glasses or contact lenses.

 The optometrists at EyeOptics work as a team with Dr. Richard Meister.
 At EyeOptics Optometry Center, the doctors take careful pre-operative measurements which are combined with measurements taken at NVision to ensure the best possible surgical results.
 Following surgery, EyeOptic optometrists will carefully monitor the healing process through follow-up examinations.

 When considering Laser Vision Correction, the most important question to consider is where to have the procedure performed.
 When you choose NVision for this life changing procedure, you are selecting an entire team of professionals from the various fields of eye care.
 Your surgeon is one of the most experienced in the region, selected by your local eye doctor for experience, background and outcomes.

 On-Site Optical Laboratory

-At EyeOptics Optometry Center we offer an on-site optical laboratory which allows us to custom make selected glasses in as little as one hour.
+At EyeOptics Optometry Center we offer an on-site optical laboratory which allows us to custom make selected glasses the same day in many prescriptions.
 Our lab manager, Rey, has been cutting lenses to fit most frames since 2005.
 He has knowledge of all of the different lens materials and coatings available today.